Dua Lipa Shares Her Stunning Birthday Pictures On Instagram

 Dua let her raven-colored dresses down and opted for a full face of shimmery makeup to ramp up the glam.

-In the pics, Dua could be seen having a blast as she enjoyed her birthday bash with friends, including her new beau Anwar Hadid, Tove Lo and Sarah Hudson.
+In the pics, Dua could be seen having a blast as she enjoyed her birthday bash with friends, including her new beau Anwar Hadid, Tove Lo, and Sarah Hudson.
 According to an article by E!
 Online, the dinner party took place at Nobu in Malibu, California.

 Apart from the party pictures, Dua also shared an up-close image of herself which fans totally fell in love with.
 In the caption, the “New Rules” songstress revealed that the makeup was done by famous makeup artist, Patrick Ta.